solid/solidproject.org/_posts/developers/apps/vocabularies/2019-01-01-13_creation-methodology.md

 ### The NeOn methodology

-NeOn is a reference method for building **ontology networks**, that is to say inter-related vocabularies.
-NeOn proposes different scenarios, to enable reusing existing resources (both ontological and non-ontological, i.e. data models that are not vocabularies) or building the vocabulary from scratch.
-The detail of these scenarios is provided in the [referenced publication](https://pdfs.semanticscholar.org/3d34/d26ddc2024b80c3296a8552e160d973cd9a2.pdf), but we will give thereafter an overview of the "build-from-scratch" scenario.
+NeOn is a reference method for building **ontology networks** or _inter-related vocabularies_.
+NeOn proposes different scenarios, to enable reusing existing resources (both ontological and non-ontological, i.e., data models that are not vocabularies) or building the vocabulary from scratch.
+Details of several scenarios are provided in [this publication](https://pdfs.semanticscholar.org/3d34/d26ddc2024b80c3296a8552e160d973cd9a2.pdf); here, we will give an overview of the "build-from-scratch" scenario.

 #### Requirements specification

 Requirements for a vocabulary include its purpose and scope (what is the covered domain), the target and intended use (who will typically use this vocabulary, and in what kind of applications), and finally a set of **competency questions**.
 Competency questions are basically requirements expressed as questions that you should be able to answer using your vocabulary.
 Try to find questions covering the complete scope of your vocabulary.
-If the scope is wide, you might also want to group questions in order to help modularizing.
-In order to help you build the vocabulary, you can provide a "typical answer" to each question.
+If the scope is wide, you might also want to group questions to ease modularization.
+To help you build the vocabulary, you can provide a "typical answer" to each question.

 You should end up with a set of requirements that covers your complete scope, that is consistent (no contradiction), that is non-ambiguous, and that is understandable (try having someone else read your questions/answers, and see if it makes sense to them).